Xinnan-Alex/go-simplebanking/README.md

    - Isolation: concurrent transaction must not affect each other.
    - Duratability: successfully transation data must be recorded in persistant storage.
 9. Overcome deadlock by always updating the account with smaller ID first
+10. Learnt how to use Github Action to build and test code with CI

 ## Diagrams